annabrown2/TranscriptAnalysis_WithCLAN/STEP3.md

 1. Create a CHAT file and save it as 'changes.cut'
 2. Save the file in the 'lib' folder of your CLAN applications folder (e.g. on mac applications>Clanc>lib)
 3. Within the file, record the change in the format of "old string" "new string"
-4. e.g. To change the misspelling of 'preschool' to 'pre_school' it should be in Changes.cut as `"preschool" "pre_school"`
+  + e.g., To change the misspelling of 'preschool' to 'pre_school' it should be in Changes.cut as `"preschool" "pre_school"`
-5. Each new line in the changes.cut will be a different change
+4. Each new line in the changes.cut will be a different change
-6. Once the file is complete enter this code into the commands window
+5. Once the file is complete enter this code into the commands window
 ```
 CHSTRING +c +1 *.cha
 ```